 Topography of Terror is not only an excellent recollection of the terrors of the Nazi regime but also gives some insight into why democracy cannot be imposed on a country but requires an understanding that needs to come from within a nation.

 There is no entrance fee to Topography of Terror.
-Learn more at www.topographie.de.
+Learn more at www.topographie.de (switch to English in the top right corner).

 After WWII the world plunged right into the Cold War.
 And Berlin was at the front of that new war.
 To get a feeling for what it was like to live with a wall dividing a city still trying to come to terms with the effects of more than a decade of horror I recommend the Berlin Wall exhibition along Bernauer Strasse.